Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates: Introduction and general results

 The second concept related to $\kp$ is the uniform moment of hitting time:

 where $\tau_H=\inf\{t\geqslant 0: X_t\in H\}$ is the hitting time to a subset $H$.
-It is well-known that under some regular condition, $X$ is strongly ergodic if and only if $M_H<\infty$ for some ``petite'' set $H$.
-Cf.\cite{Ander91, MT09} and reference therein.
+It is well-known that under some regular condition, $X$ is uniformly ergodic if and only if $M_H<\infty$ for some ``petite'' set $H$ (cf.\cite{Ander91, MT09} and reference therein).

-In this paper, we will use exponential ergodicity convergence rate $\lmd$ or $\lmd_1$ and the moment $M_H$ to derive the convergence rate $\kp$ in strong ergodicity.
+In this paper, we will use exponential ergodicity convergence rate $\lmd$ or $\lmd_1$ and the moment $M_H$ to derive the convergence rate $\kp$ in uniform ergodicity.
 For this, {\bf unless otherwise stated,} we always make the following assumptions:

 \begin{description} \item[(A1)] The state space $(E,\mathscr{B})$ is a locally compact Polish space with metric $\rho$, $X=(X_t)_{t\geqslant 0}$ is a progressive measurable right continuous strong Markov process on a probability space $(\Omega, \mathscr{F}, (\mathscr{F}_t)_{t\geqslant0}, \mathbb{P})$, where $(\mathscr{F}_t)_{t\geqslant0}$ is the natural filtration;